mrthlinh/FIFA-World-Cup-Prediction/README.md

 __Data__: Data are assembled from multiple sources, most of them are from Kaggle, others come from FIFA website / EA games.

 __Feature Engineering__: To determine who will more likely to win a match, based on my knowledge, I come up with 4 main groups of features as follows:
-1. head-to-head match history
+1. head-to-head match history between 2 teams
 2. recent performance of each team (10 recent matches), aka "form"
 3. bet-ratio before matches
-4. squad value or how many players are in top 200 (from video game) Feature list reflects those factors.
+4. squad strength (from FIFA video game)

+Feature list reflects those factors.

 __Supervisor__: [Pratibha Rathore](https://www.linkedin.com/in/pratibha-rathore/)